Naviden/AI-and-Big-Data-Course/08_Advanced Machine Learning Model.md

 ### Use Case:
 - **Image Classification:** SVMs are often used in tasks like handwriting recognition and face detection, where they can efficiently handle high-dimensional data.

+Take a look at this [short video series](https://www.youtube.com/watch?v=efR1C6CvhmE&t=743s) by StatQuest for more details.

 ---